Jorge Sosa (baseball): 2006

+New York Mets

 2007

 Sosa started the 2007 season with yet another one-year contract, this time for $1.25 million and as a member of the New York Mets, and playing for the Mets' Triple-A affiliate in New Orleans.
 One month into the season, Orlando Hernández suffered an injury, and Sosa was called up to take his place in the starting rotation while he was recovering.

 On May 5, 2007, he made his season debut for the Mets, in a road game against the Arizona Diamondbacks.
 In a very solid performance, Sosa held the Diamondbacks scoreless for the first 6 innings of the game.
 After recording the first out in the 7th, he was pulled from the game when he allowed the next 2 men to reach bases.
 Both runners would eventually come around to score.
 However, the Mets bullpen allowed no further runs to be scored, securing a win for the Mets and for Sosa by the score of 6-2.
 Sosa's final stat line for his Mets debut was: 61/3 IP, 4 hits, 2 Runs, 2 ERs, 2 BBs, 3 Ks.

 Sosa continued to pitch well in his games following his debut.
 In his first three starts with the Mets, he lasted more than 6 innings in every start and gave up no more than 2 runs in any of these appearances.
 As a result of his hot start, when the time came for Hernandez to come off the disabled list, the Mets chose to keep Sosa with the team and have him replace struggling rookie Mike Pelfrey in the starting rotation on a permanent basis.

 On June 8, after pitching eight shutout innings, Sosa became the first Mets pitcher in team history to win six of his first seven starts with the team.

 On July 2, The Mets placed Sosa on the 15-day disabled list, after he suffered a hamstring injury.

 On July 17, Sosa returned from the DL to pitch well in a start against the San Diego Padres, giving up only 2 runs in 6 innings pitched.
 He ended up a hard-luck loser in the game as the Mets offense failed to provide him much run support, and the bullpen failed to keep the game close at the end.
 The Mets lost this game by a score of 5-1.
 Sosa made two starts after this game, but his performances in them were awful.

 After July 31, Sosa was used as a relief pitcher instead of a starter, and pitcher Brian Lawrence replaced him in the starting rotation.
 Sosa performed well early on in this new role, posting a 1.69 ERA in the first 16 innings following his move to the bullpen.
 However, Sosa stumbled as a reliever in the final month of the season.
 His ERA in September was 6.57 in the 121/3 innings.